RocketChat/hubot-rocketchat/README.md

 * a user in Rocket.Chat that the bot will run under
 * a room including the bot user as a member

-Edit the src/meteorchat.coffee file to set:
+Edit the src/rocketchat.coffee file to set:

 Variable | Description
 :---- | :----
-_meteorurl | the IP and port where Rocket.Chat is running _hubotuser | the bot user's name
-_hubotpassword | the bot user's password
-_roomid | the channel that the bot should join, take a look at the end of your URL while inside a channel to get the id
+RocketChatURL | the IP and port where Rocket.Chat is running RocketChatUser | the bot user's name RocketChatPassword | the bot user's password RocketChatRoom | the channel that the bot should join, take a look at the end of your URL while inside a channel to get the id

+Alternatively, you can use -e "<env var name>=<env var value>"  to set the corresponding environment variable when you run the docker container.

 We are continually enhancing this adapter, any bot you write should remain compatible as we add capabilities.